Content Siloing for E-commerce: Product + Content Integration Strategy

 What is Content Siloing for E-commerce?

 Content siloing is the practice of organizing your website's content into distinct, hierarchical topic clusters.
-For e-commerce, this means creating structured pathways from educational content to product pages.
+For e-commerce, this means creating structured pathways from educational content to product pages — so every blog post is doing double duty as a traffic asset and a conversion pathway.

 Traditional Blog vs. Siloed E-commerce Content